 Employment Equality Acts - gender - discriminatory dismissal - prima facie case

 1. Dispute and delegation

-1.2 The complainant referred a claim of discrimination to the Director of the Equality Tribunal on 5 November 2009 under the Employment Equality Acts.
-On 10 February 2012, in accordance with his powers under section 75 of the Acts, the Director then delegated the case to Tara Coogan- an Equality Officer - for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part VII of the Acts on which date my investigation commenced.
-As required by Section 79(1) and as part of my investigation, I proceeded to hearing on 8 June 2012.
-A previous hearing date had been adjourned due to exceptional circumstances on the request of the then representative (IBEC) of the respondent.
+1.2 The complainant referred a claim of discrimination to the Director of the Equality Tribunal on 17 September 2010 under the Employment Equality Acts.
+On 18 September 2012, in accordance with his powers under section 75 of the Acts, the Director then delegated the case to Valerie Murtagh- an Equality Officer - for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part VII of the Acts on which date my investigation commenced.
+As required by Section 79(1) and as part of my investigation, I proceeded to hearing on 3 October 2012.